 Grande Arraial Avenidas Novas (Campo Pequeno)

-The Grande Arraial das Avenidas Novas is once again part of the city’s Santos Populares festivities and will transform the gardens around Campo Pequeno into an authentic Portuguese music and party park, where you’re sure to find plenty of sardines with cornbread , among other typical snacks.
+The Grande Arraial das Avenidas Novas is once again part of the city’s Popular Saints’ Festivals and will transform the gardens around Campo Pequeno into a true festival park filled with Portuguese music, where you’re sure to find delicious sardines with cornbread, among other traditional festival snacks.

 Address: Praça do Campo Pequeno